 The fund statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized when measurable and available.
 The Village considers all revenues reported in the governmental funds to be available if the revenues are collected within 60 days after the end of the fiscal year.
-Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, pension costs, claims and judgments and compensated absences, which are recognized as expenditures to the extent they have matured.
+Expenditures are recorded when the related fund liability is incurred, except for principal and interest on debt, claims and judgments, pension costs, and compensated absences, which are recognized as expenditures to the extent they have matured.
 General capital asset acquisitions are reported as expenditures in governmental funds.
 Proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.